jasperdg/bsc-seedify-pm/integrations/evm-hardhat/README.md

   SEDA Hardhat Integration
 </h1>

 A TypeScript-based starter kit for connecting SEDA Oracle Programs to EVM-compatible blockchains using Hardhat.
+This integration features:

-This integration features a **PriceFeed contract** that demonstrates how to create and retrieve data requests from the SEDA network.
+- **PriceFeed contract**: Demonstrates how to create and retrieve data requests from the SEDA network
+- **MyMarket contract**: A prediction market that settles based on price data from PriceFeed after expiry

 > [!IMPORTANT]
-> The **PriceFeed contract is an example** designed for educational purposes.
-It demonstrates basic SEDA integration patterns but should be modified for production use.
+> The **contracts are examples** designed for educational purposes.
+They demonstrate basic SEDA integration patterns but should be modified for production use.

 ## Prerequisites